 In 2010 something amazing came into my life.

-The above photo shows the first set of leaded light window sashes I ever acquired.
+The above photo shows the first set of stained glass windows I ever acquired.
 One day I was at the local dump when I saw some fool throwing them away.
 I rescued as many as I could out of sentimentality, not thinking of monetary value.
 It snowballed from there.
 As a hobby for the next five years I bought and sold sets locally.
 In 2010 something else came into my life.
 Ten years on…

 I gave up trying to convince people of wooden windows so devote my life’s work to saving and distributing to people around the world who care.